Greg Patton: Playing career

-Coaching history
+Coaching career

 Patton began his coaching career at his alma mater, UC Santa Barbara, where he coached in 1976-77 and 1977-78.
-He also coached at CSU Bakersfield one season (1978–79) before beginning his 13 year stint at UC Irvine.
+He also coached at CSU Bakersfield for one season (1978–79) before beginning his 13-year stint at UC Irvine.

 National coach

 From 1984 through 1987 he served as the Head Junior National Coach with the USA Junior National Team that included Pete Sampras, Jim Courier, Michael Chang, Patrick McEnroe, Luke Jensen, David Wheaton and MaliVai Washington.

 Locally and nationally, Patton is popularly credited with putting Boise State on the American collegiate tennis map.
-When he first joined the Broncos, Boise State had not won a conference tennis title since 1974.
-Coach Patton changed things quickly – winning Big Sky trophies in 1993, 1994, 1995 and 1996.
+Boise State had not won a conference tennis title since 1974 when he first joined the Broncos.
+Coach Patton changed things quickly – winning Big Sky trophies in 1993, 1994, 1995, and 1996.
 He then led the Broncos to their fifth consecutive league title in 1997, which was a Big West trophy.
-That same season, Boise State was ranked as high as second in the nation, went to the Sweet 16 in the NCAA Tournament and finished fifth.
+That same season, Boise State was ranked as high as second in the nation, went to the Sweet 16 in the NCAA Tournament, and finished fifth.

 He moved full-time to U.S. national team coaching duties when he first left Boise State in 1998, coaching primarily at the junior level.
-In winter of 2002-03, he led the National boys 14's team to a World Junior Cup Championship, beating teams from Spain and Argentina to take the title.
+In the winter of 2002-03, he led the National boys 14's team to a World Junior Cup Championship, beating teams from Spain and Argentina to take the title.
 He has coached several junior players to finish in the top five in the world rankings.
 Before coaching for U.S.A.
 Tennis on a full-time basis, Patton had coached with junior national teams for several years.